Günter Wand: Cologne

-Wand started his career in Cologne, where he was to stay for several decades, as a conductor of the Cologne Opera in 1939.
+Wand started his career at the Cologne Opera, where he was to stay for several decades, as a conductor of the Cologne Opera in 1939.
 After World War II his position in Cologne was consolidated as he became Generalmusikdirektor in charge of both the opera and the Gürzenich Orchestra, which he conducted until 1974.

 In 1948, he also started teaching conducting at a music school in Cologne.
 From the early 1950s he guest-conducted a number of orchestras, making his London debut in 1951 with the London Symphony Orchestra.
 Other orchestras who invited him included the WDR Symphony Orchestra Cologne and Munich Philharmonic Orchestra.

 After several recordings of Mozart, Haydn and Beethoven with the Gürzenich for a French subscription collection in the mid-1950s, he made no studio recordings for nearly two decades with the exception of an appearance with the Vienna Philharmonic Orchestra on Decca Records, accompanying Wilhelm Backhaus in Robert Schumann's Piano Concerto (his only recording with that orchestra).
 In the 1970s and early 1980s, he recorded the complete symphonies of Franz Schubert and Anton Bruckner with the WDR Symphony Orchestra Cologne.